 After the batch

 The task commits.
 RocksDB flushes its in-memory changes to local disk.
-Then Spark creates a checkpoint from that: it either uploads a new snapshot to the checkpoint location or writes a changelog (and maybe queues a snapshot to be uploaded in the background).
+Then Spark creates a checkpoint from that: it either uploads a new snapshot or writes a changelog.
 That new version becomes the starting point for the next batch.
-Once that’s done, the batch is done.

 So the story of each batch is: load last version → do work on local RocksDB → commit a new version to the checkpoint.